South Florida company behind FIU bridge served with previous lawsuit, report says

-MIAMI - The South Florida company behind the construction of the FIU bridge that collapsed Thursday had been served with a previous lawsuit for "shoddy work."
+MIAMI - The South Florida company behind the construction of the FIU bridge that collapsed Thursday leaving at least four dead had been served with a previous lawsuit for "shoddy work."

 Munilla Construction Management (MCM), in partnership with FIGG Engineering, is responsible for building the bridge on Southwest Eighth Street and 109th Avenue just north of the FIU campus.

-According to a story posted Thursday afternoon by the Miami New Times, a lawsuit was filed against MCM in Miami-Dade Civil Court on March 5.
+The Florida Department of Transportation employees released a statement separating themselves from the project and highlighting a requirement that FIU didn't fulfill relating to a secondary design check.

-In the complaint, the New Times reports, MCM built a "makeshift bridge" through an area where airport workers have to walk to reach restrooms.
-In October, 2016, a TSA worker fell while walking along the bridge when it "broke under [his] weight."
+MCM was facing scrutiny over a lawsuit related to a "makeshift bridge" at Fort Lauderdale-Hollywood International Airport where airport workers had to walk to reach restrooms.
+In October 2016, a TSA worker fell while walking along the bridge when it "broke under [his] weight."

 DOCUMENT: Read the lawsuit filed in Miami-Dade, March 5, 2018